Provider of Premium Sunrooms, Addition Solutions, Pergolas, LifeRoom, LifeRoom Louvered Systems, and more for all residents in Nassau County!

 Leonard K. Olson was appointed as the first dean of the institution and was instrumental in the recruitment of faculty staff and planning of the later Stony Brook campus.
 SUCOLI opened with an inaugural class of 148 students, on the grounds of the William Robertson Coe Planting Fields estate.
 These first students were admitted on a tuition-free basis.

-1961 was a year of firsts as thirty students were conferred degrees in the first commencement and the university was appointed its first president, John Francis Lee.
+1961 was a year of firsts as 30 students were conferred degrees in the first commencement and the university was appointed its first president, John Francis Lee.
 Lee left later that year due to political and bureaucratic matters regarding the future of the university and the central administration at Albany.
 Nevertheless, he had fulfilled his primary task of reshaping the university from a technical science and engineering college of limited degree options to a full-scale university featuring liberal arts programs.

 Learn more about Stony Brook University.